 School Guard Glass - Specially designed glass panels and locks that can withstand everything from a barrage of bullets to an attack with a hammer or baseball bat, or attackers trying to kick their way in.

 "These are three quick, easy, affordable installation things we can do in our classroom right now," said Archer.
 "They're easy, they are one-time expenses."

-"I've seen this glass stop bullets before," said Matt Jacobsohn, who is with Safe Guard Glass, the makers of the bullet-resistant products.
+"I've seen this glass stop bullets before," said Matt Jacobsohn, who is with School Guard Glass, the makers of the bullet-resistant products.
 "I've seen it stop 9 mm rounds, I've seen it stop 40 caliber rounds, your handguns."

 Jacobsohn travels around the country, putting on live demonstrations for law enforcement, businesses and school district decision-makers.

 He met personally with News 6 and the SAFE moms to discuss how their products could be used in school buildings here.
 Jacobsohn says the company’s number one goal is to prevent, or at least slow down, an attacker's ability to get inside.
 Jacobsohn says their protective glass is already being used in about 1,000 schools across the country, including Sandy Hook elementary.

 "It is extremely strong," Jacobsohn said.
 "I've seen nothing like it.
 You can pepper it with bullets.
 But that purpose is keep that person out of the building."

 School Guard Glass currently has two plants in Massachusetts that manufacture their specialized bullet-resistant glass and other products.
 The company has plans to open up a third plant in Florida this summer.

 While one of their products can withstand a bullet from an AR-15, Jacobsohn says no glass is completely bulletproof.
 But they can make their glass bullet- and attack- resistant, which in the end can create the delay needed to get authorities and first responders to the scene.